modjs/mod/doc/tutorial/creating-plugins.md

 ﻿Tasks are mod's bread and butter.
-The stuff you do most often, like `min` or `c`.
+The stuff you do most often, like `min` or `cat`.
 Every time Mod is run, you specify one or more tasks to run, which tells Mod what you'd like it to do.

+In addition to the built-in tasks, you can create your own task:

 ### Plugin skeleton
 ```js